postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 ### Creating a new branch

-You can create a new branch...
+You can create a new feature branch.
+This lets you work on changes without affecting the default branch until you're ready to merge.

 ### Switching branches